rocketinsights/terraform-blog-default-tags/README.md

 ```

 ### Modules and Alternate Tags
-If an AWS module requires alternate default tags, an alternate AWS provider with new default tags can be defined
+If an AWS module requires alternate default tags, define an alternate AWS provider with new default tags
-and the new provider can be passed to module.
+and pass the new provider to the module.

 ```terraform
 provider "aws" {